kunalvirdi/To-Do-List-2.0/README.md

 - Arrange the task by All,Completed,Active tasks
 - Clear all the completed tasks
 - Track the count of tasks
+- Having access to the local Storage so that data will not be lost after every reload.

 ## Screenshots